freiburgermsu/CommScores/docs/source/static/commscores_report.rst

 commscores_report()
 ----------------------

-A function that processes CommScores results from **kbase_output** into an HTML report with multiple tabs that succinctly communicate the simulation results:
+A function that processes CommScores results from **report_generation** into an HTML report with multiple tabs that succinctly communicate the simulation results: